-The PBAC requires that all laboratories newly working at CL2+ submit their Standard Operating Procedures (SOPs) while working in CL2+ mode for review and approval prior to initiation of the CL2+ work.
-These include Layout of the CL2+ area when in CL2+ mode, Laboratory Access, Biosecurity, PPE Required, Entry and Exit Protocols,

-Decontamination and Waste Handling, Housekeeping, Emergency Exit Protocols, Spill Protocols, Lab Specific protocols (experimental procedures done at CL2+), Use of a Biological Safety Cabinet and Lab Specific Procedures for Transitioning Between CL2+ and Other Containment Levels.
-Should there be any change to the CL2+ SOPs for a laboratory, for example an increase in culture volume, higher titers to be used or new procedures which generate aerosols, those modified or new CL2+ SOPs must be submitted to PBAC for review and approval before such changes are implemented.
+The PBAC requires that all laboratories working at CL2+ submit their Standard Operating Procedures (SOPs) while working with materials that require CL2+ for review and approval prior to initiation of the CL2+ work.
+These include Layout of the CL2+ area, Laboratory Access, Biosecurity, PPE Required, Entry and Exit Protocols, Decontamination and Waste Handling, Housekeeping, Emergency Exit Protocols, Spill Protocols, Lab Specific protocols (experimental procedures done at CL2+), and Use of a Biological Safety Cabinet.
+Should there be any change to the CL2+ SOPs for a laboratory, for example an increase in culture volume, change of agent, higher titers to be used or new procedures, the modified and/or new CL2+ SOPs must be submitted to PBAC for review and approval before such changes are implemented.